danamn/py_hangman/README.md

 # py_hangman
-Hangman game writen in Python
+Hangman game writen in Python as test for the MIT edX Course on Computer Science